 Since you're researching a broad music genre, it would be good for you to read about that genre in Grove Music Online and the African American Studies Center.
-After that you could look for books in Cameo (CMU library catalog) and Worldcat (worldwide library catalog).
+After that you could look for books in the CMU library catalog and Worldcat (worldwide library catalog).
 There are Cameo search results on broad subject terms in box to the left.
 See if you can find recordings for your presentation in American Music, Naxos Music Library, and Naxos Jazz.

 Graduate Students Trying to Decide on a Topic

 We have several reference books that focus on black composers and musicians in classical music.
 You could take a look at these to find a person or several people to focus on for your research paper.

 Browsing ProQuest Dissertations and Theses, Music Index and RILM Music Abstracts will give you a sense of topics others have chosen to write about.
 Granted your paper is not going to be dissertation length, but you could take a look at one aspect of a topic and investigate it further.
 Music Index and RILM provide journal articles to support your research paper.